Create a Public HTTP Endpoint

 - Edit History: Change previous messages to simulate different conversation paths

-Here’s a typical workflow for testing multi-turn conversations:
+Here’s a typical endpoint for testing multi-turn conversations:-

 Start with a simple query: